MatthewCallis/eludevisibility.org/_posts/2016-04-21-pikiinya-japan-sample.md

     image_1='screenshots/pikiinya-japan-sample/game-play.png'
     name_2='Game Play - Sample'
     image_2='screenshots/pikiinya-japan-sample/game-play-sample.png'
 %}

+_Intro - Final_  / _Sample_

+The background is much more subtle in the final version, and some type is set differently.
+{% include compare_local.html
+    name_1='Intro - Final'
+    image_1='screenshots/pikiinya-japan-sample/intro.png'
+    name_2='Intro - Sample'
+    image_2='screenshots/pikiinya-japan-sample/intro-sample.png'
+%}

+_Controller - Final_  / _Sample_

+Again the background is much more subtle in the final version, and some title type is a differently color.
+{% include compare_local.html
+    name_1='Controller - Final'
+    image_1='screenshots/pikiinya-japan-sample/controller.png'
+    name_2='Controller - Sample'
+    image_2='screenshots/pikiinya-japan-sample/controller-sample.png'
+%}

 After a soft reset there was a second title screen I couldn't get to show in the final version of the game.